Rotated Odometers: Bratteli-Vershik systems

 Since by Theorem~\ref{thm-main1} the system $(I_{np},F_\pi)$ has a unique minimal subsystem, then $(I_{np}^*,F_\pi^*)$ also has a unique minimal set $(I^*_{min},F^*_\pi)$.
 The set $I_{min}^*$ corresponds to a simple subdiagram $(\widehat V, \widehat E)$ of $(V,E)$ with associated Bratteli-Vershik system $(X_{(\widehat V,\widehat E,<)}, \widehat \tau)$, where $\widehat \tau$ is a restriction of $\tau$ to $X_{(\widehat V, \widehat E,<)}$.

 We now can prove Theorem~\ref{thm-ergmeasures} as a consequence of Theorem~\ref{thm-main3l}.

-\begin{proofof}{Theorem~\ref{thm-ergmeasures}} Since the number of vertices at each level of the subdiagram $(V,E)$ is bounded by $q$, by \cite[Theorem 4.3]{BKMS2013} $(I_{np}^*,F_\pi^*)$ has at most $q$ ergodic measures.
-The minimal system $(I_{min}^*, F_\pi^*)$ is uniquely ergodic, because its stationary part is a primitive substitution shift. \end{proofof}
+\begin{proofof}{Theorem~\ref{thm-ergmeasures}} Since the number of vertices at each level of the subdiagram $(V,E,<)$ is bounded by $q$, by \cite[Theorem 4.3]{BKMS2013} $(I_{np}^*,F_\pi^*)$ has at most $q$ ergodic measures.
+The minimal system $(I_{min}^*, F_\pi^*)$ corresponds to a primitive eventually stationary subdiagram of $(V,E,<)$, and according to \cite[Theorem 1 and Proposition 16]{DHS1999}, it is isomorphic to a primitive substitution shift (see the example of Proposition~\ref{prop-combinatorial}) or to an adding machine (e.g.\ most other examples in this paper), depending on whether it is expansive or not.
+It is well-known that both of these are minimal and uniquely ergodic; see e.g., \cite{Petersen} and \cite{Mi74} (or \cite{Dur00} for a proof via linear recurrence). \end{proofof}